Dr. Francis Munangi Mpindu – Ph.D

 PROGRAM OBJECTIVES:

-3. Apply intersectional and trauma-informed lenses to navigate systemic bias, colonial hurdles, power imbalance, and equity disparity to offer access to justice to everyone and equity-deserving persons/groups, faiths, practices, and belief systems.
+3. To traverse systemic bias, colonial obstacles, power differentials, and equity inequality, use intersectional and trauma-informed lenses.
+This will allow you to provide access to justice for all and equity-deserving people/groups, faiths, practises, and belief systems.

-8. Experience a modernized Program of study that incorporates the most recent trends in Alternative Dispute and Conflict Resolution in the light of our inter-continental Afrikan context.
+8. Experience a modernised programme of study that takes into account the most recent developments in alternative dispute and conflict resolution in the context of our pan-Afrikan continent.

 9. Learn virtually and in-person with synchronous live/in real time sessions.